readyready15728/misc/awakemud-notes.md

 goin' east an' norf up ta a clearin'.
 Skip dem Leathah Devils frum scratchin' up mah paint.
 * When in a maze, use `lua gmcp.Room` to find your way in Mudlet.
 * A remote control deck can be used to locate vehicles precisely.
+Just use `subscribe` to see where they are.
+(They have to be `subscribe`d first of course.)
 * "Zalensky's on Fourth Street" sells remote control decks.
 * Use your ruthenium cloak!
 * Put `CPOOL` dice into offense against dangerous mages, at a distance.
 With